-Initial Transition questionnaire for parents or carers Year 6
+Initial Transition questionnaire for parents or carers Year 2

-We are collating information from pupils and parent/carers with regard to the transition process to secondary school.
+We are collating information from pupils and parent/carers with regard to the transition process to KS2.
 We would be very grateful if you could complete this and return to the school as soon as possible.